zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/batch.md

 Batch timeout is the number of seconds for the operation to complete before it times out.

 The `BatchTimeout` gets or sets the maximum of time in seconds to wait for a batch before the command throws a timeout exception.
-The following example modifies the time-out to 180 seconds when bulk saving data.
+The following example modifies the timeout to 180 seconds when bulk saving data.

 ```csharp
 context.BulkSaveChanges(options => options.BatchTimeout = 180);